imagej/imagej.github.io/_pages/SciJava_Common.md

 description: test description
 ---

-{% include component-stats content=':org.scijava:scijava-common' %}SciJava Common is a common library for [SciJava](SciJava "wikilink") software.
+{% include component-stats content='org.scijava:scijava-common' %}SciJava Common is a common library for [SciJava](SciJava "wikilink") software.
 It provides a plugin framework, with an extensible mechanism for service discovery, backed by its own annotation processor, so that plugins can be loaded dynamically.
 It is used by both [ImageJ](ImageJ "wikilink") and [SCIFIO](SCIFIO "wikilink").

 # Plugin framework